shyampurk/kitchen-tracker/README.md

 <img src="/imgs/Screenshot-2.jpg" align="center" width="250" >

-Step 5 - Return back to the main screen and now you can see the container levels based on the weights.
+Step 5 - Return back to the main screen and now you can see the container levels based on the current weight of the containers.

 <img src="/imgs/Screenshot-3.jpg" align="center" width="250" >

+Step 6 - In order to simulate the consumption of inventory, you can choose to take out some portions of the stored consumable from the container.
+Alternatively, you can also choose to refill the container.
+Either ways, you will notice that the app screen is updated with the new container weigh figures and visual level indicator.